PagerDuty/security-training/docs/for_everyone/index.md

 It gets better, because often the replies will be _"Looks great, what does the back look like?"_, and then they'll go and post a picture of the back too!

-I really hope none of you would fall for anything like this.
+I really hope that none of you would fall for anything like this.

 These are all interesting to see, but the type of attack we care most about are the more targeted ones.